A Collaboration with People Need Nature

 At the new People Need Nature Arts-Science Research Hub at Lodge Hill, an interdisciplinary team of researchers is studying how the recently created marshlands of the peninsula and the Isle of Sheppey are successfully acting as buffers, helping to protect both urban and rural areas of Northern Kent from flooding.
 Ecologists are studying the changing species in the marshes; the remaining grassland and woodland and monitoring the nightingale population which, after being almost lost, is steadily increasing, benefiting from the maintenance of deep hedge habitat and the increase in insect populations in southern England.
 Some of the diverse habitat at Lodge Hill has been protected from flooding by a shelter belt of mature trees and scrub.
 A team of Anglo-Dutch agro-ecologists is working with farmers to develop the new Ecologically Integrated Management Systems (EIMS) that have revolutionised farming in Britain.
 After the demise of large scale agricultural businesses, small and medium scale farming enterprises are adopting EIMS around the country and proving that reducing waste and producing a diversity of crops can increase yields and minimised costs.
 For the first time in many years there has been an increase in levels of biodiversity, with plant and animal species that have been extinct in many areas now returning.

 A Visitor Centre has recently opened at the PNN Hub.
-Visiting artists, designers, historians, scientists, students, educators and the public arrive by barge to take part in diverse educational programs ranging from the ground breaking research being carried out on The Hoo to the innovative architecture of the Centre itself with its floating foundations and flexible structure that is capable of withstanding storm-force gales.
-My proposal for a multimedia art-science installation that will illustrate my research results has been accepted by the Director of Exhibitions at the PNN Hub.
-The installation will include preserved specimens of some of the lost species of The Hoo, collected by my grandfather on his Lodge Hill field trip in 2016.
+Visiting artists, designers, historians, scientists, students, educators and the public arrive by barge to take part in diverse educational programs ranging from the ground breaking research being carried out on The Hoo to the innovative architecture of the Centre itself with its floating foundations and flexible structure, capable of withstanding storm-force gales.
+My proposal for a multimedia art-science installation evidencing my research results has been accepted by the Director of Exhibitions at the PNN Hub.
+The installation will include preserved specimens of some of the lost species of The Hoo, collected by my grandfather on his Lodge Hill field trip with People Need nature just after they were founded in 2016.